jmike/naomi/README.md

 ## Philosophy

-Databases, besides data, contain a lot of metadata.
-Stuff like:
+Databases, besides data, contain metadata - stuff like:

 * Column names + datatypes;
-* Indices, e.g. primary keys, unique keys;
+* Indices (primary keys, unique keys, etc);
+* Constraints;
 * Relations.

-These metadata can be extracted from the database and are sufficient for compiling basic validation rules and application structure.
+These metadata can be extracted from the database and are sufficient for generating basic validation rules and application structure.

-Still, most ORM tools tend to ignore database metadata and replicate that information in the application layer.
+Yet most ORM tools tend to ignore database metadata and replicate that information in the application layer.
 This results to:

 * Unnecessary complexity;
 * Synchronization issues;